[Noisebridge-announce] Front-end Web Development, Monday 8pm: working from professional mockups

 Front-end web development is all about making code that runs in the browser

 (versus code that runs on the server).
-There isn't a big focus on web
+This class focuses on writing

 The class starts on Monday at 8pm, and goes until 10pm!
 Plan to arrive

-EARLY, as the class has been filling up very fast.
-We will have an
+EARLY, as the class can fill up very fast.
+We will have a recap of last

 This class does go in a series, but the series can last up to half a year.

-Don't let it discourage you if you're starting from the middle - attend
+Don't let it discourage you if you're starting from the middle - watch

-recaps and labs and you should be able to catch up!
+previous class videos, attend recaps and labs and you should be able to

 This class and the space in which it's taught are entirely free to attend.